Malibu in Your Pocket

 Tip: Swing by Malibu Seafood, just 15 minutes down the highway, to enjoy scrumptious fish-and-chips with a view!

 La Piedra State Beach is on Pacific Coast Hwy.
 5.6 miles west (upcoast) from Kanan-Dume Rd.
 It lies in between two other pocket beaches, El Matador and El Pescador.
-Parking is $3/hour.
+There is an hourly parking fee.
 No dogs.

 Bring the Outdoors to Your Inbox